Algebraic characterizations of homeomorphisms between algebraic varieties: Strong topology on the rational closed points and regulous functions

 2mm

-Let $k$ be an algebraically closed field of characteristic zero.
-From Artin Schreier theory \cite{AS}, we know the existence of (many) real closed subfields of $k$ with algebraic closure $k$.
+From Artin Schreier theory \cite{AS}, we know the existence of (many) real closed subfields of $k$ with algebraic closure equal to $k$.
 Let $R\subset k$ denote one of these real closed fields.
 Then $k=R[\sqrt{-1}]$ and $R$ comes with a unique ordering.
 The ordering on $R$ gives rise to an order topology on the affine spaces $R^n$, in a similar way than the Euclidean topology on $\R^n$, even if the topological space $R$ is not connected (except in the case $R=\R$) or the closed interval $[0,1]$ is in general not compact.

 2mm We use this choice of $R$ to define a topology on the closed points of an algebraic variety over $k$.
 First, for an algebraic variety $X$ over $R$, choose an affine covering of $X$ by Zariski open subsets $U_i$, and endow each affine sets $U_i(R)$ with the order topology.
 These open sets glue together to define the order topology on $X(R)$, and this topology does not depend on the choice of the covering.
 This topological space can be endowed additionally with the structure of a semialgebraic space by considering the sheaf of continuous semialgebraic functions \cite{DK2,DK}, or even of a real algebraic variety with the sheaf of regular functions on the $R$-points \cite{BCR,Hui}.